When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Exploring Relevance Cues

 \subsection{Controlled Lexical–Semantic Variations}

 Prior work shows that query terms can cause LLMs to overrate \textit{non-relevant} passages~\cite{Alaofi:2024:LLMs-Can}.
-To disentangle lexical overlap from semantic relevance, we construct three controlled, query-dependent variants ---\, Semantic-only (\sem), Lexical-only (\lex), and Query-only (\qry) --- by inserting a single sentence at the beginning of passages originally labeled non-relevant by both human assessors and LLMs, where injection has the strongest influence on relevance judgments~\cite{tamber2025IllusionsRelevanceUsing}.
+To disentangle lexical overlap from semantic relevance, we construct three controlled, query-dependent variants, including Semantic-only (\sem), Lexical-only (\lex), and Query-only (\qry), by inserting \textit{a single sentence} at the beginning of passages originally labeled non-relevant by both human assessors and LLMs, where injection has the strongest influence on relevance judgments~\cite{tamber2025IllusionsRelevanceUsing}. \Cref{fig:goldfish-example} illustrates these three variants for the example query ``do goldfish grow'', where each injected sentence is prepended to non-relevant passages to re-assess their relevance.

 For the {\sem} variant, we prompt {\gemini} to generate a single sentence that directly answers the query while excluding all query terms after stopword removal.
 When exact synonyms are unavailable, dictionary-style paraphrases are used to preserve meaning without introducing lexical overlap.
 All generated sentences are manually verified for semantic correctness and constrained to minimal length to avoid confounding passage-length effects.